getdokan/dokan-util/README.md

 # dokan-util
-Utility Repor for Dokan and Dokan Pro Plugin
+Utility Repository for Dokan and Dokan Pro Plugin